 The natural world really is amazing – and one of the most popular sights in the northern hemisphere is Aurora Borealis, or the Northern Lights!
-These fantastic, colorful light cascades can only be spotted in the sky in specific locations – it’s a dream vacation for many people north and south!
+These fantastic, colourful light cascades can only be spotted in the sky in specific locations – it’s a dream vacation for many people north and south!

 1. There is science behind the Lights.